vinfreecs/genga/docs/InitialConditions.rst

         .
         xn yn zn mn vxn vyn vzn

-GENGA uses the default density from the 'param.dat' file and computes the radii.
+GENGA uses the default density from the :ref:`param.dat<ParamFile>` file and computes the radii.

 Example 4::